czech-case-law-relevance/czech-court-citations-dataset/README.md

 ### Content of the files

-Files contain unique rows, one citation for each row.
+Files contain unique rows, one citation per each row.
 Citations are accompanied by metadata:

-**source_file**: the name of a source text file of the text of the decision, this file can be found in the Czech Court Decisions Corpus
+**source_file**: the name of a source .txt file of the text of the decision, this file can be found in the Czech Court Decisions Corpus

 **docket_number**: the identification of a source court decision

-**date**: date of source decision
+**date**: date of source decision in the form of YYYY-MM-DD

 **court**: identification of court publishing the source decision in abbreviation

-**reference**: the identification of a goal court decision
+**reference**: the identification of a target court decision

-**source_file2**: the name of a goal text file of the text of the court decision, this file can be found in the Czech Court Decisions Corpus (only available in files with *linked citations*)
+**source_file2**: the name of a target text file of the text of the court decision, this file can be found in the Czech Court Decisions Corpus (only available in files with *linked citations*)

-**date2**: date of goal decision (only available in files with *linked citations*)
+**date2**: date of target decision (only available in files with *linked citations*) in the form of YYYY-MM-DD

-**court2**: identification of court publishing the goal decision in abbreviation (only available in files with *linked citations*)
+**court2**: identification of court publishing the target decision in abbreviation (only available in files with *linked citations*)

 ### Related corpora and publications